Food Delivery Worker Xing Lin Killed When Mercedes Crashes Into Multiple Vehicles And Outdoor Dining Structure In Astoria

 “Thank God for the tree, because it would have went right through the restaurant, as well,” said Mountfort.

 Police say road rage may have been a factor.
-The driver also hit two other cars and fatally struck Xing Lin, a food deliveryman who was riding a scooter in the bike lane.
+The driver also hit two parked cars and fatally struck Xing Lin, a food deliveryman who was riding a Yamaha motorcycle in the bike lane.

 “I saw the gentleman who sadly passed away.
 They were working on him.
 He left very quickly,” Mountfort said.